12mtc/Database-Project/README.md

 Through your prefered browser, go to 'http://localhost/recipeproj/' for the file directory, or 'http://localhost/recipeproj/login.php' to start.
 If you did not populate the tables with data, you will have to regiser an account in the database, by using 'http://localhost/recipeproj/register.php'.
 The register page will redirect you to the login page if it was successful.
 Login using any of the inserted credentials (example; username 'Adam', password 'adam123'), or with the previously registered login details.
 From the welcome page, most of the content can be explored.

-To use the POST GET functionality, send 'http://localhost/recipeproj/readRecipes.php' through Postman.
+To test the POST GET functionality, send 'http://localhost/recipeproj/readRecipes.php' through Postman.